neerajmanivarnan/k8s_python_client/README.md

 - Pod placements for all pods in cluster
 - Get CPU and memory stats for of Nodes
 - Get CPU and memory stats for pods

+> [!NOTE]
+> Kubernetes has to be installed and preconfigured for your respective cloud provider